kivancbeser/university-management/README.md

 <!-- TODO -->
 ## TODO
 * Input Validations
+* Swagger
 * Add pagenumber for lazyload.
 * More comment for spring side.
 * Add More Unit Test
 * Swagger
 * Sonar
+* Authorization and Authentication.
+* API Gateway(If caching, security and traceability are desired, one more layer can be added and an API Gateway)
 <!-- ROADMAP -->
 ## Roadmap